apache/pulsar/site2/docs/schema-understand.md

     The schema instance defines the schema for the data being produced using the producer instance.

-    Take AVRO as an example, Pulsar extract schema definition from the POJO class and construct the schema info that the producer needs to pass to a broker when it connects.
+    Take AVRO as an example, Pulsar extract schema definition from the POJO class and construct the `SchemaInfo` that the producer needs to pass to a broker when it connects.

-2. The producer connects to the broker with the schema info extracted from the passed-in schema instance.
+2. The producer connects to the broker with the `SchemaInfo` extracted from the passed-in schema instance.

 3. The broker looks up the schema in the schema storage to check if it is already a registered schema.